Translate

 170 years ago the Sabine Baptist Association dissolved.[i]
 Its existence spanned only seven years (1843-1849).
 Its partial records preserve only six years.[ii]
 It was the third Baptist association organized in Texas.
 Its place in history makes it important, even though the association only met seven times.
 Its story helps open the past and holds some keys to understanding the present.
 Unfortunately, many historians have failed to research the original documents, rather satisfied with repeating secondary sources.

 The first Baptist association organized in Texas was the Union Baptist Association, founded by three churches at Travis in Austin County October 8-10, 1840.
 Somewhat mixed and troublesome was its beginning – with a Campbellite extreme on one end and “anti-missionism” on the other.[iii]
 However, it soon raised the standard for auxiliary-type mission work through mission boards or missionary societies.[iv]
 On its heels, Daniel Parker led in founding the second association on October 17, 1840, at Hopewell Church, near Douglass, Texas, gathering four churches into the Union Association.
-Its flavor was certainly church-based, positively predestinarian and fully fractious – in the sense of Parker’s sometimes “my way or the highway” temperament.
-Five churches from Harrison, Nacogdoches, and Sabine counties formed the Sabine Association at the old Union Church in Nacogdoches County on November of 1843.[v]
+Its flavor was certainly church-based, positively predestinarian, and fully fractious – in the sense of Parker’s sometimes “my way or the highway” temperament.
+Five churches from Harrison, Nacogdoches, and Sabine counties formed the Sabine Association at the old Union Church in Nacogdoches County in November of 1843.[v]
 Like the first Union Association, Sabine’s founding was somewhat mixed, but in its lifetime established the middle ground in favor of church-based evangelistic work – opposing the methods of the missionary societies.
 Many churches and associations that owe their origins to the Sabine Baptist Association are churches that are neither Primitive Baptist nor Southern Baptist, holding a middle position in favor of church-based “missions” while rejecting a predestinarian soteriology.

 Z. N. Morrell described early leader Isaac H. Reed in this fashion: “With Elder Reed I was personally acquainted, and labored with him in the western district of Tennessee…Elder Reed, the pastor of this little flock, although full of the mission spirit, was opposed to boards and missionary societies…”[vi]